muarshad01/Quran_Progress/02_surah_al_baqarah.md

 * 83 - 84: Don't murder and don't expel people from city
 * 91 - Murdred the Anbiaa
 * 92 - Toor was lifted

+* 65 - Saturday, you'll not hunt Fish.
+They would put a catching net on Saturday then would catch Fish on Sunday.
+They tricked!
+Allah SWT made them monkeys.

 ***